twocentsmusic/PSYC341OER/_pages/problemsolving-creativity/probsolve.md

 *   When there is access to very little information to use in making the decision
 *   When an appropriate heuristic happens to come to mind in the same moment

 *Working backwards* is a useful heuristic in which you begin solving the problem by focusing on the end result.
-Consider this example: You live in Washington DC (or perhaps even in College Park MD!). and have been invited to a wedding at 4 PM on Saturday in Philadelphia.
+For example, imagine you live in College Park MD and have been invited to a wedding at 4 PM on Saturday in Philadelphia.
 Knowing that I-95 traffic is a thing even on Saturdays, you need to plan your route and time your departure accordingly.
 If you want to be at the wedding service by 3:30 PM, and it takes about 2 hours to get to Philadelphia without traffic, what time should you leave your house?
-You use the working backwards heuristic to plan the events of your day on a regular basis, probably without even thinking about it.
+You use the working backwards heuristic to plan the events of your day on a regular basis, probably without even realizing it.

 Another useful heuristic is the practice of accomplishing a large goal or task by breaking it into a series of smaller steps.
 Students often take this approach to complete a large research project or long paper.
 For example, students typically brainstorm, develop a thesis or main topic, research the chosen topic, organize their information into an outline, write a rough draft, revise and edit the rough draft, develop a final draft, organize the references list, and proofread their work before turning in the project.
 The large task becomes less overwhelming when it is broken down into a series of small steps.